 It is important to know that withdrawing money from an open bank account of someone who has died, before you have informed the bank and been granted probate, is against the law.
 This is even applicable if you need to use the money for funeral payments.
 That said some banks, such as Lloyds, will grant you access to the bank account of a dead loved one if it is required for urgent expenses (i.e. funeral or probate funds).

-The only time this is not illegal to withdraw money from an open bank account of someone who has died is if you are the surviving person named on a joint bank account.
+The only time it is not illegal to withdraw money from an open bank account of someone who has died is if you are the surviving person named on a joint bank account.
 In this instance, there is no need to wait for a grant of probate before accessing funds.
 Most joint accounts come with ‘rights of survivorship’.
-This means if you shared a bank account with a partner who’s died, as the survivor you can take full ownership of the account.
-Often, you will need to present their death certificate to your bank and the account will be changed so that it is solely in your name.
+This means if you shared a bank account with a partner who has died, you, as the survivor can take full ownership of the account.
+Often, you will need to present the death certificate to your bank and the account will be changed so that it is solely in your name.

-The terms of a joint bank account typically override that of the deceased persons will and isn’t counted as their ‘estate’.
+The terms of a joint bank account typically override that of the will of the deceased person and the account is not counted as their ‘estate’.
 Therefore, they cannot leave the money within a joint account to anyone else other than the person they share it with.

 Added considerations about bank accounts:

 When someone dies, any outstanding debts they had are paid out of their 'estate' (money and property they leave behind).
-Unless you had a joint loan or provided a loan guarantee, you are not automatically going to inherit the debt of a loved one who has died.
+Unless you had a joint loan or provided a loan guarantee, you will not automatically inherit the debt of a loved one who has died.
 Rather, it is the responsibility of the executor of the will to make sure the debt is paid off.

 If your loved one was in debt or in the process of making repayments, here is what you should do next:

-If outstanding debts are too large to be paid off, then the biggest asset of the person who has died (usually a house) may need to be sold.
-In addition to this, a loved one’s debt can sometimes make it difficult to pay your own debts without the support of a second income.
+If outstanding debts are too large to be paid off, the biggest asset of the person who has died, which is usually a house may need to be sold.
+In addition to this, a loved one’s debt can sometimes make it difficult for you to pay your own debts without the support of a second income.

 More detailed information on dealing with death and debt can be found on the Money Advice Service website.

 What happens to the stocks and shares held by someone who has died depends on the provisions they made while alive.
 If they were married and held joint stocks and shares then their surviving spouse typically becomes the sole owner.
 However, if stocks and shares were held individually then, ideally, they should have designated a beneficiary in their will.

-If you discover an old share certificate amongst your loved one’s belongings and want to know it’s worth, you can check this by going to the Companies House website.
-It will give you an address for the company (if it still exists).
-Next, you should write to the company secretary and ask for the name and address of its registrars: they look after a company's share register.
+If you discover an old share certificate amongst your loved one’s belongings and want to know how much it is worth, you can check this by going to the Companies House website.
+It will give you an address for the company, if it still exists.
+Next, you should write to the company secretary and ask for the name and address of its registrars who look after a company's share register.
 You then need to contact the registrar to make sure you are on the list of shareholders.
-More information about inheriting stocks and shares can be found here.
+More information about inheriting stocks and shares can be found on the Saga website.

 Timeshares are a contentious issue.
-They are often considered a financial burden rather than a positive inheritance – they entail yearly maintenance fees and offer little inflexibility with regards to the date and destination of your holiday.
+They are often considered a financial burden rather than a positive inheritance.
+Often, they entail yearly maintenance fees and offer little flexibility with regard to the date and destination of your holiday.
 Some timeshare contracts state the responsibility of payment will be passed on to the next of kin, as opposed to being annulled in the event of death.
-If your family member has stated in their will that they would like for you to inherit their timeshare, you can file a disclaimer and reject the responsibility.
+If your family member has stated in their will that they would like you to inherit their timeshare, you can file a disclaimer and reject the responsibility.
 Timeshare Solicitor has a helpful resource outlining the next steps.

 If the person that has died was your spouse or civil partner, you might be entitled to extra payments from their state pension.
 This depends on the amount of national insurance (NI) contributions they made and when you reached the state pension age.
-In order to find out if you are eligible you will need to contact the Pension Service on 0800 731 7898, which is free of charge.
+To find out if you are eligible, you will need to contact the Pension Service on 0800 731 7898, which is free of charge.
 If you haven't yet reached state pension age, you may still be eligible to claim Bereavement benefits.

 Inheritance tax does not apply if the value of your dead loved one’s estate is below the £325,000 threshold.
-Likewise, if the value of their estate is above that amount but they have left it to their spouse, civil partner, a charity or community amateur sports club, inheritance tax is not applicable.
+Also, if the value of their estate is above that amount, but it has been left to their spouse, civil partner, a charity or community amateur sports club, inheritance tax is not applicable.

-Even if the estate of your loved one is below the threshold, you will need to report their estate to the HMRC.
-The standard inheritance tax rate is 40% and is only charged on the part of the estate that’s above the threshold.
-More detailed information can be found on the gov.uk website here.
+Even if the estate of your loved one is below the threshold, you will need to report their estate to HMRC.
+The standard inheritance tax rate is 40% and is only charged on the part of the estate above the threshold.
+More detailed information can be found on the Gov UK website.

 We hope the above has been useful for you when it comes to arranging your loved one’s finances after death.
 Discover more information below about how to organise or close the following, associated accounts when someone has died:

 The above is for your guidance only and is not an exhaustive list.
-Your relationship to the person who has died, i.e. whether you are married or not, might impact on whether the above advice is applicable to you.
+Your relationship to the person who has died, such as whether you are married or not, might impact on whether the above advice is applicable to you.